 - Have a family history of osteoporosis, kidney disease, liver disease, or type 1 diabetes

-- Are over 50, postmenopausal, with at least one risk factor for osteoporosis
+- Are over 50, postmenopausal, and have at least one risk factor for osteoporosis

 - Are over 65 and have never had a BMD

-For those who are at risk for osteoporosis or already have the disease, current treatments are designed to boost bone mass and prevent (further) bone loss.
-While calcium by itself doesn't cure or prevent osteoporosis, getting enough calcium is an essential part of any prevention or treatment program.
-Making lifestyle choices, such as eating a diet rich in fruits and vegetables and doing weight bearing exercises can also enhance bone strength.
+For those who are at risk for osteoporosis or already have the disease, treatment may help boost bone mass and prevent (further) bone loss.
+While calcium by itself does not cure or prevent osteoporosis, getting enough calcium is an essential part of any prevention or treatment program.
+Making lifestyle choices, such as eating a diet rich in fruits and vegetables and doing weight-bearing exercises can also enhance bone strength.

 Studies suggest that diets rich in the following foods and nutrients may help prevent bone loss in both men and women:

 Exercise can help prevent bone loss.
-Although it is best to begin exercising when you are young (to help build bone), it's never too late to get the benefit.
-Weight bearing exercise (walking, weight lifting) stimulates bones to produce more cells, slowing bone loss.
-Exercise also improves balance, flexibility, strength, and coordination -- thereby reducing falls and broken bones associated with osteoporosis.
+Although it is best to begin exercising when you are young (to help build bone), it is never too late to get the benefit.
+Weight-bearing exercise (walking, weight lifting) stimulates bones to produce more cells, slowing bone loss.
+Exercise also improves balance, flexibility, strength, and coordination, thereby reducing falls and broken bones associated with osteoporosis.

 The standard treatment for osteoporosis for postmenopausal women used to be estrogen, but there are new options for men and for women who are wary of estrogen's risks.
 Most medications slow down the rate at which bone is reabsorbed (antiresorptive).
 One drug can help the body make new bone (bone forming).

-- Estrogen (with or without progesterone) -- boosts bone density and reduces the risk of fracture by slowing bone loss, boosting the body's ability to absorb calcium, and reducing the amount of calcium excreted in the urine.
+- Estrogen (with or without progesterone) boosts bone density and reduces the risk of fracture by slowing bone loss, boosting the body's ability to absorb calcium, and reducing the amount of calcium excreted in the urine.
 Estrogen by itself can increase a woman's risk for developing cancer in her uterine lining (endometrial cancer), so many doctors have prescribed a combination of estrogen and progesterone.
 However, evidence now shows that this combination increases a woman's risk of breast cancer, ovarian cancer, blood clots, strokes, and heart attacks.
-Talk with your doctor to get a clear understanding of the risks and benefits of taking estrogen.
+Talk with your doctor to understand the risks and benefits of taking estrogen.
 There are other options for treating osteoporosis.

-- Raloxifene (Evista) -- from a class of drugs called Selective Estrogen Receptor Modifiers (SERMS), raloxifene has estrogen like effects on bone (it prevents bone loss) but does not increase the risk for breast cancer.
+- Raloxifene (Evista), from a class of drugs called Selective Estrogen Receptor Modifiers (SERMS), raloxifene has estrogen-like effects on bone (it prevents bone loss), but does not increase the risk for breast cancer.
 Side effects can include hot flashes and blood clots.
-It should not be used before menopause.
+Premenopausal women should not take raloxifene.

-- Parathyroid hormone (Forteo) -- used in low doses, this drug can increase bone production.
+- Parathyroid hormone (Forteo) used in low doses, this drug can increase bone production.
 It can only be taken by injection.
 It is often prescribed for postmenopausal women and men at risk of fracture.
-It should not be used in children.
+Children should not take parathyroid hormone.

 Surgery and Other Procedures

-A procedure called kyphoplasty can be used to treat kyphosis, the humplike deformity sometimes caused by osteoporosis.
-A catheter inserts a balloon into the middle of a collapsed vertebra and then expands so that height of the vertebra is restored.
+A procedure called kyphoplasty can treat kyphosis, the humplike deformity sometimes caused by osteoporosis.
+A catheter inserts a balloon into the middle of a collapsed vertebra and then expands so the height of the vertebra is restored.
 The surgeon then injects bone cement into the vertebra to hold its shape.
 Vertebroplasty is another procedure in which cement is injected into the vertebra to reinforce it.